crichon-LEMAR/crichon-lemar/open positions.md

 order: 5
 in_menu: true
 ---
+# Open Postdoc Position (1 year) within the PREVENT Project
+Within the [PREVENT project](https://prevent.lsce.ipsl.fr/), we have a **funded postdoc position for 1 year** to work on **microplastics distribution and impacts** in the global ocean, using the **NEMO/PISCES-PLASTIC** model.
+Contact me by email for details and application.

 # Stage de master 2 - Influence de la MOrphologie Côtière sur l’export côte-large de microplastiques (IMOC)

 **Laboratoire d’accueil** : LEMAR/Geo-Ocean